patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/01-intro.md

 Landscapes, as a pictorial theme in art, speak overall about our intention to capture the world we live in.
 Landscapes preserve for the future a glimpse of our context, the background of our experiences, the identity of a nation, the horizon of an era.

 As Rafael Cardoso said _"nature is not made up of landscapes.
-Although it contains mountains, valleys, plains, rivers, bays and much more, these natural forms only become "landscape" when they are framed by the viewer's gaze and grouped into compositions.
+Although it contains mountains, valleys, plains, rivers, bays and much more, these natural forms only become 'landscape' when they are framed by the viewer's gaze and grouped into compositions.
 The landscape thus depends on the observer's gaze just as much as on the actual physical features been observer."_
 As another example, The Hudson River School, with its panoramic vistas, deep space, deft atmospheric effect and precise details define the national identity of North America scenery.

 By learning to draw these sceneries, artists through time understand the laws of our perception: everything from the behavior of light to the laws of perspective were discovered by learning how to see the world.
 In that process we develop tools, like the camera obscura, camera lucida and lens techniques, that helps us see with more precision.
 Artifacts were designed to assist our perception.
 With them our awareness of the world has expanded dramatically.
 We learn how to see further and closer, to get a better picture of the macro context we are inserted into, together with the micro universe hided in details.